Mortgage Lead Cost: How Much Are Mortgage Leads in 2025?

 Frequently Asked Questions

-What defines a qualified mortgage lead, and why are they crucial for lenders?
+What defines a qualified mortgage lead?

 How do different sources influence mortgage lead cost?